ljuben997/sputnik/README.md

 - Property
 - Argument (Should only be used when writing a query with manual variable mapping)

-Variable should be used when we want to declare a property as a variable.
+`@Variable` should be used when we want to declare a property as a variable.
 The `name` parameter can be used if in the query string we want the variable to have a different name than the name of the var itself.

-Property is optional and only should be used when we want in the query string the property to have a different name than the `name` of the var itself so it can match the name defined in the schema.
+`@Property` is optional and only should be used when we want in the query string the property to have a different name than the `name` of the var itself so it can match the name defined in the schema.

-Argument is used in a query with manual argument mapping if we want to define an argument manually without attaching a variable to it.
+`@Argument` is used in a query with manual argument mapping if we want to define an argument manually without attaching a variable to it.
 But if we want to have a variable we can have that with the `variableKey`parameter.

 ### - QueryEnum
 The `QueryEnum`macro must be attached to every enum otherwise the mapping won't work.